VishnuSubramanian/learnjs/mozilla.md

             A structure that allows you to store multiple values in one single reference.
                 Eg: var learning = ["JavaScript","ReactJs","Python"];
         5. Object :
-            Basically, anything.
-Everything in JavaScript is an object, and can be stored in a variable.
+            Basically, anything and everything in JavaScript is an object, and can be stored in a variable.
 Keep this in mind as you learn.

     So why do we need variables?
 Well, variables are needed to do anything interesting in programming.
 If values couldn't change, then you couldn't do anything dynamic, like personalize a greeting message or change the image displayed in an image gallery.